NrusinghaMohanty/nrusinghamohanty/README.md

 DevOps practices for CI/CD pipelines

-🚀 Featured Projects
-Here are some of the projects I’ve worked on:

-Project Name 1: A brief description of the project and its impact.

-Project Name 2: A brief description of the project and its impact.

-Project Name 3: A brief description of the project and its impact.

 📊 GitHub Stats
 <p align="center"> <img src="https://github-readme-stats.vercel.app/api?username=NrusinghaMohanty&show_icons=true&theme=radical" alt="GitHub Stats" /> <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=NrusinghaMohanty&layout=compact&theme=radical" alt="Top Languages" /> </p>
 📫 Let's Connect